stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Um, but it's just, it's just a lovely garden [__TIM:__ It was a nice one.] with a nice building and a good armchair.
+But it's just a lovely garden [__TIM:__ It was a nice one.] with a nice building and a good armchair.

 #### TIM

-I think basically all of the quote, unquote David designed planets are pretty, are pretty nice but I think, yeah, the garden-- basically it's the Garden of Eden style thing.
+I think, basically, all of the quote, unquote David designed planets are pretty nice but I think, yeah, the garden-- basically it's the Garden of Eden style thing.

 #### BEN

 Yeah.
 Oh!
-Or, uh, the one with the robot, er, golden robot gondoliers.
+Or, the one with the robot, er, golden robot gondoliers.

 #### TIM

-_(crosstalk)_ Gondoliers. _(sings)_ ♪ Da da da, do do do.
+Gondoliers. _(sings)_ ♪ Da da da, do do do.
 Golden robot gondoliers!
 Do ba dee, he is you! ♫

 #### BEN